Share this post on:

 Sanguine Temperament Type

 Sanguine people are typically poor at tolerating boredom and will seek variety and entertainment.
-So naturally, this trait can sometimes negatively affect their romantic and other relationships.
+This trait can sometimes negatively affect their romantic and other relationships.

 Learn more about the Sanguine Temperament Type.